Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Introduction

 \subsection{Main Results}

 We will now state our main results.
-First, we show how group cocycles can give rise to transversal diagonal gates in group surface codes (Theorem \ref{thm:SPT}).
-We then apply it to the dihedral groups $D_{4N}$ and construct transversally within 2D the $T^{1/N}$ gates (Corollary \ref{coro:D4N}).
+First, we show how group cocycles can give rise to constant-depth diagonal gates in group surface codes (Theorem \ref{thm:SPT}).
+We then apply it to the dihedral groups $D_{4N}$ and construct in 2D constant-depth $T^{1/N}$ gates (Corollary \ref{coro:D4N}).
 Finally, we demonstrate that for $8N=2^n$ these can be realized purely in terms of qubits (Theorem \ref{thm:qubit-only}).

 \begin{theorem} \textbf{Tranversal Gates from SPT-Stacking.} Consider the quantum double $D(G)$ of a finite group $G$ on a spatial triangle.
 Let the three gapped boundaries be labelled by subgroups $K_1,K_2,K_3\subseteq G$, chosen to encode a single logical qubit.
 Let $\alpha\in H^2(G,U(1))$ be a group 2-cocycle whose restriction on each boundary is trivial in group cohomology, i.e. there exist $\beta^{(i)}:K_i\to U(1)$ such that \be \alpha|_{K_i} = \delta\beta^{(i)} \qquad \text{for } i\in\{1,2,3\} \,. \ee Define the tranversal unitary $U_{\alpha,\beta}$ by stacking the 2D purely spatial SPT circuit for $\alpha$ on a single time-slice, with the boundary counterterm $\beta^{(i)}$ on each 1D boundary.